 The building blocks of science [4:01]

-curriculum called Supercharged Science.
-What inspired you to start this
+called Supercharged Science.
+What inspired you to start this program?

-I went on to teach hands-on science in classrooms all over the county.
-And teachers
+went on to teach hands-on science in classrooms all over the county.
+And teachers were

-were so intrigued by how their kids were excited to learn science when I taught using
+so intrigued by how their kids were excited to learn science when I taught using this

-this special hands-on approach that we talked about earlier.
-Word got around
+special hands-on approach that we talked about earlier.
+Word got around quickly.

-could teach and I could reach.
-So I teamed up with my husband to bring what I was
+teach and I could reach.
+So I teamed up with my husband to bring what I was doing in

-that are appropriate for different grade levels.
-Can you give us some general
+are appropriate for different grade levels.
+Can you give us some general principles for

 tell me what I should be teaching in science!”

 A lot of parents are frustrated by this.
 But it doesn’t have to be hard.
 So